A Tale From The Ghetto

 The Story Begins

 Kola was a young boy growing up in the ghetto in the city of Lagos.
 In those times, life was simple and no one knew what poverty or lack of things was.
-It was a time when the inflation in the country was low, and fifty cents could buy you a lot of goods.
+It was a time when inflation in the country was low, and fifty cents could buy you a lot of goods.
 Even ten dollars could pay your rent for a year.

 Kola's father was a civil servant and he advised his children to take education as seriously as the air they breathe.
 He told them a time would come when it would be difficult unless one had the required professional and educational certificates.